 Who said a short hairstyle couldn’t be versatile?

-If you’ve undergone a major hair change of late, chances are you’ve been inspired to chop a whole lot of length off your tresses in favour of the on-trend short hair look.
+If you’ve undergone a major hair change chances are you’ve been inspired to chop a whole lot of length off your tresses in favour of the on-trend bob haircut.
 And you most certainly aren’t alone.
-We need only look to recent red carpet events and celebrity Instagram feeds to see one celebrity after another sporting a stylish bob, too.
+We need only look to recent red carpet events and celebrity Instagram feeds to see one celebrity after another sporting a stylish bob cut, too.

-But if you’ve jumped on board 2017’s hottest hair trend and now aren’t too sure exactly how to style your new short hair, have no fear!
-Celebrity hairstylist Justine Marjan, who is responsible for the manes of a plethora of celebrities –including Olivia Culpo, Khloe Kardashian and Nicole Scherzinger, teamed up with InStyle to share three different and simple ways to style your bob in one how-to hair video.
+But if you’ve jumped on board 2017’s hottest hair trend and now aren’t too sure exactly how to style your new short bob, have no fear!
+Celebrity hairstylist Justine Marjan, who is responsible for the cool-girl manes of a plethora of celebrities – including Olivia Culpo, Khloe Kardashian and Nicole Scherzinger, teamed up with InStyle to share three different and simple ways to style your chin-length bob in one how-to short hair video.

 Flat iron waves

-The first look Marjan suggests trying involves using your hair straightener to create subtle waves and texture throughout your lengths.
+The first look Marjan suggests trying involves using your hair straightener to create a subtle wavy bob with texture throughout your medium-length bob.
 To start, Marjan recommends creating a middle part and taking a small section of hair in your straightener.
 Tilt your wrist forward and pull down about a third of the way, then tilt your wrist back while you pull down for another third, then flick your wrist forward one last time until you reach the ends.
 Repeat this process until all your hair is wavy.